 In 1999, “Secret Plans” for The Green, drawn up by Kent County Council were discovered.
 Two other options were the “Cheney & Thorpe” plan, or to leave The Green as it was.
 The HGPS Chairman, Peter Pickles, called a town meeting to discuss the plans.
 (Newspaper article)

-The Green is maintained by the Town Council and hosts various events throughout the year including 14 Boot Fairs, circuses, fun fairs, the Hythe Festival Week and the biennial Venetian Fete (Next one in 2015.)
+The Green is maintained by the Town Council and hosts various events throughout the year including 14 Boot Fairs, circuses, fun fairs, the Hythe Festival Week and the biennial Venetian Fete.

-Under our current chairman, Lynne Sims, who was elected in 2013, the HGPS continues to protect The Green for the future enjoyment of the people of Hythe.
+Under our new chairman, Richard Bateman, who was elected in 2020, the HGPS continues to protect The Green for the future enjoyment of the people of Hythe.